Carbine: United States

-Under the National Firearms Act, firearms with shoulder stocks or originally manufactured as a rifle and barrels less than 16 in in length are classified as short-barreled rifles.
-Short-barreled rifles are restricted similarly to short-barreled shotguns, requiring a $200 tax paid prior to manufacture or transfer – a process which can take several months.
+Under the National Firearms Act, a firearm with a shoulder stock — or a firearm originally manufactured as a rifle — with a barrel less than 16 in in length, or having an overall length (OAL) of less than 26 in (regardless of barrel length) is classified as a Short-barreled rifle (SBR); possession of an unregistered SBR (or any NFA firearm) is a felony punishable by a maximum sentence of 10 years in federal prison, it is also a felony under some state's laws.
+Short-barreled rifles are restricted similarly to short-barreled shotguns (SBS) —shotguns with a buttstock & barrel length less than 18 in or a OAL under 26 in — these weapons are required to be registered and require a $200 tax paid prior to manufacture or transfer; as of 2026, the manufacturing and transfer tax payment requirement for SBRs, SBSs, & AOWs, has been removed.
 Because of this, firearms with barrels of less than 16 in and a shoulder stock are uncommon.
 A list of firearms not covered by the NFA due to their antique status may be found here or due to their Curio and Relic status may be found here; these lists includes a number of carbines with barrels less than the minimum legal length and firearms that are "primarily collector's items and are not likely to be used as weapons and, therefore, are excluded from the provisions of the National Firearms Act."
 Machine guns, as their own class of firearm, are not subject to requirements of other class firearms.

 Distinct from simple shoulder stock kits, full carbine conversion kits are not classified as short-barreled rifles.
 By replacing the pistol barrel with one at least 16 in in length and having an overall length of at least 26 in, a carbine converted pistol may be treated as a standard rifle under Title I of the Gun Control Act of 1968 (GCA).
 However, certain "Broomhandle" Mauser C96, Luger, and Browning Hi-Power Curio & Relic pistols with their originally issued stock attached only may retain their pistol classification.